Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 After the war, City had the best of it with United until the late 50s, but Busby’s teams dominated the next 10 years.
 After his retirement, City had another resurgence, losing to United only twice between 1968 and 1976.
 It was then quite even between the two until Ferguson came along.

 City didn’t beat United at all from 1989 to 2002, and they didn’t win at Old Trafford from 1974 to 2008.
-But that’s when City’s big money came online, and after a period of rough equality — and epic games — Ferguson’s retirement in 2013 signalled the beginning of the current era in which City have won eight of 16 games, compared to just 11 of 47 against Ferguson.
+But that’s when City’s big money came online, and after a period of rough equality — and epic games — Ferguson’s retirement in 2013 signalled the beginning of the current era in which City have won 12 of 24 games, compared to just 11 of 47 against Ferguson.

 Man City vs Man United: Key Games Over the Years